 As a result, the memory cells start to show signs of damage and may eventually fail, causing issues with your storage.

 Most high-quality SSDs are unlikely to have bad sectors, but they can develop these issues if they sustain damage.
-Some lower-quality SSDs may come with bad sectors or may develop them with time as they age.
+Some lower-quality SSDs may come with bad sectors or may develop with time as they age.

 As mentioned above, SSDs have a system to detect and remove bad sectors.
 You will not be able to notice the difference that one bad sector can make, but you may start to see symptoms if there are multiple unreliable sectors.